countable-web/open-source-corporation/marketing/CREATIVE_BRIEF.md

   * Expertise in prototyping quickly to test ideas and market response.
   * Pre-packaged best practices for avoiding technical debt, helping with succession, scalability, operations.
   * A focus on big, long term ROI on our billables.
+  * Focus on our versatility, and successes in many different industries.

 ### Tone